MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 ## Share action

-The share action is available on the **Processes** screen for the following:
+The share action is available on the **Processes** screen for the following.

 - Each process where you're a co-owner.